spring financial mobile ad

 Line of Credit

-A line of credit is the most flexible type of loan.
+A line of credit is the most flexible type of loan and works similarly to a credit card.
 Rather than a lump sum, you receive an account with a limit and can draw money anytime.
 The benefit is that you'll only need to pay interest on the amount borrowed.
-For example, if you have a $30,000 limit and withdraw $5,000, you'll only pay interest on the $5,000.
-This contrasts with a personal loan which accrues interest on the total amount, even if you don't need it all.
+This contrasts with a personal loan, which accrues interest on the total amount, even if you don't need it all.
 This option is helpful for those who need short-term access to funds or may need to borrow in the future.

 Loans for Bad Credit